jipan76/base-nft-miner/README.md

-# BASE NFT Minter Dapp Example
+# EsTea Minter Dapp

-This is an example of a NFT minter dapp on Shardeum.
+This is an example of a NFT minter dapp on Tea.

 ## Tech Stack Used